fergaldoyle/vue-form/README.md

 ### Usage

-Once installed you have access to four components (`vue-form`, `validate`, `form-errors`, `form-error`) for managing form state, validating form fields and displaying validation error messages.
+Once installed you have access to four components (`vue-form`, `validate`, `field`, `field-messages`) for managing form state, validating form fields and displaying validation messages.

 Example